binhbt/cattle-manager/README.md

   - Manage cost of farm
   - Draw graph for cattle grow

-Cattle manager use MVP and androi clean architecture with 3 tier data, domain and presenter.
+Cattle manager use MVP and android clean architecture with 3 tier data, domain and presenter.

 Libraries and tools included: